-The credit risk related to the trade receivable is considered minimal as gold is sold to creditworthy major banks and settled promptly, usually within the following month.
-At December 31, 2018, there was \$52,843 outstanding (2017 - \$115,113) included in trade and other receivables relating to gold production.
+The credit risk related to the trade receivable is considered minimal as gold and gold concentrate is sold to creditworthy major banks and offtake partners and settled promptly, usually within the following month.
+Gold concentrate is sold under pricing arrangements where final prices are set at a specified future date based on market gold prices.
+At December 31, 2019, there was \$524,712 outstanding (2018 - \$52,843) included in trade and other receivables relating to gold production.